Coder-boop-web/Coder-boop-web/README.md

 ## Who Am I?

 I’m a 28-year-old coding enthusiast who loves diving into the world of tech!
 For me, coding isn’t just a job; it’s a passion that fuels my creativity.
 I’m all about writing clean, efficient code and collaborating with other developers to make cool stuff happen.
+I have an account on GitLab, but I thought about GitHub, and when I tried it,  it seemed to be perfect for me, although I am going to keep coding on GitLab.

 ## What I Love to Do